 This quarterly report on Form 10-Q (this "Quarterly Report") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended that represent the company's current expectations and beliefs.
 All statements other than statements of historical fact are "forward-looking statements" for purposes of federal and state securities laws and include, but are not limited to, statements of management's expectations regarding our performance, initiatives, strategies, new products, opportunities and risks; statements of projections regarding future operating results and other financial items; statements of belief; and statements of assumptions underlying any of the foregoing.
 In some cases, you can identify these statements by forward-looking words such as "believe," "expect," "project," "anticipate," "estimate," "intend," "plan," "targets," "likely," "will," "would," "could," "may," "might," the negative of these words and other similar words.
 We undertake no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events or otherwise, except as required by law.
 We caution and advise readers that these statements are based on certain assumptions that may not be realized and involve risks and uncertainties that could cause actual results to differ materially from the expectations and beliefs contained herein.
-For a summary of these risks, see "Item 1A - Risk Factors" of this Quarterly Report, as well as the risk factors included in our Annual Report on Form 10-K for the year ended December 31, 2013 (our "Annual Report").
+For a summary of these risks, see Part II.
+Item 1A.
+"Risk Factors" of this Quarterly Report, as well as the risk factors included in our Annual Report on Form 10-K for the year ended December 31, 2013 (our "Annual Report").

-The following Management's Discussion and Analysis should be read in conjunction with our financial statements and related notes and Management's Discussion and Analysis included in our Annual Report, and our other filings, including Current Reports on Form 8-K, filed with the SEC through the date of this report.
+The following Management's Discussion and Analysis should be read in conjunction with our consolidated financial statements and related notes and Management's Discussion and Analysis included in our Annual Report, and our other filings, including Current Reports on Form 8-K, filed with the Securities and Exchange Commission through the date of this report.
+We are filing this Amendment on Form 10-Q/A to correct certain accounting errors as described in our Notes to Consolidated Financial Statements (See Part I. Item 1.
+"15.
+Restatement").